Back to Articles

 Have you ever thought of comparing the façade of a building to the intricate leaves on a tree, thinking of it not as a static entity, but as a complicated living being?

-Since the pandemic began a lot of buildings have been left barely occupied, if not completely vacant, whilst residential areas and the buildings there are suddenly bursting with life.
-Buildings are being occupied and utilised in ways that were not anticipated during the design process and because of this many buildings are struggling to meet comfort requirements or be modified to minimise their operational energy.
+Since the pandemic began a lot of buildings have been left barely occupied, if not completely vacant, whilst residential areas and associated buildings, are suddenly bursting with life.
+Buildings are being occupied and utilised in ways that were not anticipated during the design process and because of this, many buildings are struggling to meet comfort requirements, or be modified to minimise their operational energy.

 Optimised buildings: Thinking more creatively about the use of space

 We can be so rigid in our thinking around buildings, especially office buildings.
 They tower over us, solid concrete and brick monoliths, it is hard to imagine them as flexible living structures.
 But, now a year into the pandemic, it does beg the question of why we didn't actively use them for something else?